chakrabar/chakrabar.github.io/_posts/articles/2018-05-04-neo4j-graph-database-1.md

 **`Neo4j`** is the oldest & most widely used graph database[*](https://db-engines.com/en/ranking/graph+dbms) in market that has all the above properties.
 It supports [ACID](https://en.wikipedia.org/wiki/ACID) transactions.
 It also provides great real-like visualizations to see and interact with data, comes with many other great features, and offers a rich set of REST APIs that enable interacting with data.
 With this available, virtually all programming languages & platforms can use neo4j.
 It is open source on [GitHub](https://github.com/neo4j/neo4j).

 Neo4j follows the **`Property Graph Model`**.
-That means, properties are also stored with nodes & relationships.
+That states, relationships are always between a pair of nodes and are directed.
+Properties are also stored with nodes & relationships.
 It's also called **`Labelled Property Graph`** as the nodes can have one or more `labels`.
 Labels are like tags, which generally talk about the _"type of node"_.
 With this, we can identify and group nodes.
 Labels can be thought to be somewhat relatable to tables in relational databases (because that is how we group similar data there), but actually they are not.
 Also, nodes can have multiple labels, like a node can be person, teacher & photographer.

 ![Image](/images/posts/neo4j/pgm.png)